jimvb55/docker-bamboo-agent-base/README.md

 ## 8.0.0
 * Base image changed to `adoptopenjdk:11-jdk-hotspot-focal`
 * If your agent home directory is persisted on a docker volume and you are going to upgrade Java version to JDK 11 on your Bamboo Agent instance, you may need to download a new jar with an agent.
-Alternatively, you can go to `bamboo-agent-home/conf/wrapper.conf` and manually change the value of the maximum java version supported by the wrapper:
+Alternatively, you can go to `bamboo-agent-home/conf/wrapper.conf` and manually change the value of the maximum java version supported by the wrapper to `wrapper.java.version.max=11`

-    wrapper.java.version.max=11